softspring/symfonic-docs/user-manual/create-a-new-page.md

 # Creating a New Page in Symfonic CMS

-his user manual will guide you step by step through the process of creating a new page in the Symfonic CMS administration panel.
+This user manual will guide you step by step through the process of creating a new page in the Symfonic CMS administration panel.

 ## Accessing the Page Creator {#accessing-the-page-creator}